GNscSHI/SE-CGCNN/README.md

 # Suface-emphasized Crystal Graph Convolutional Neural Networks
 (SE-CGCNN) This is the repository for our work on surface property prediction of crystals.
-The ideas of surface embedding, GradNorm algorithm (for multi-task learning) and Crystal Graph Convolutional Neural Network are combined to predict surface properties with higher accuracy and efficiency.
+The ideas of Crystal Graph Convolutional Neural Network, surface embedding and GradNorm algorithm (for multi-task learning) are combined to predict surface properties with higher accuracy and efficiency.

 The package provides three major functions:
 - Train a SE-CGCNN model with a customized dataset for single/multiple targets.